NNPDF/nnpdf/doc/sphinx/source/get-started/tools.md

 set used, but they can also alter the renormalisation scale, factorisation scale and the strong coupling constant.
 Without APPLgrids, such changes would usually require a full rerun of the code, which is very time consuming.
-Moreover, these features are crucial for PDF fits, where hard cross sections must be convoluted with different PDFs on the fly many times.
+Moreover, these features are crucial for PDF fits, where hard cross sections must be convolved with different PDFs on the fly many times.
 APPLgrid works for hadron collider processes up to NLO in QCD, although work is ongoing to also include NLO electroweak corrections in the APPLgrid format.
 In addition to the standard version of APPLgrid, a modified version of APPLgrid exists which includes photon channels.
 This is known as APPLgridphoton.
 To learn how to generate APPLgrids, please see the tutorial [here](../tutorials/APPLgrids.md).

 APFELcomb generates FK tables for NNPDF fits.
-You can read about the mechnism behind APFELcomb [here](https://arxiv.org/abs/1605.02070) and find more information about the theory behind FK tables in the [Theory section](../Theory/FastInterface.rst).
+You can read about the mechanism behind APFELcomb [here](https://arxiv.org/abs/1605.02070) and find more information about the theory behind FK tables in the [Theory section](../Theory/FastInterface.rst).